lots-of-things/hadoop-compiled/readme.md

 This is my working version of a hadoop distribution that is setup to run my own cluster.
 If you do a fresh install of Ubuntu 14.04 and then follow these instructions you'll have a single node distribution.

 1) I'm setting up an automatic login so that my nodes will boot when I turn the machine on.
-You do thi s by changing the tty1 file.
+You do this by changing the tty1 file.
+Just add "-a <username>" at the end of the last line ("exec /sbin/getty -8 38400 tty")

     sudo nano /etc/init/tty1.conf

-Just add "-a <username>" after "exec /sbin/getty -8 38400 tty" to look like

     exec /sbin/getty -8 38400 tty -a doopy

 2) Install java ssh and git.